A 2025 Guide to Teaching English in China

 Students who enroll in such institutes or centers usually attend to prepare for language examinations, such as the IELTS or SAT, or to learn basic English.

 These facilities provide a more flexible schedule and smaller class sizes.
-The institute may also ask you to promote or be a communication medium as their western spokesperson.
+The institute may also ask you to promote or be a communication medium as their Western spokesperson.

 For example, you may be requested to greet parents or conduct a class demonstration for prospective students.